tonaljs/tonal/docs/interval.md

 This is the function to calculate distances (expressed in intervals) for two notes.
 An alias of this function is in `note/distance`

+This is an 'strict' function: if the notes are note valid, an exception is thrown.

 You can get a _curryfied_ version of this function by passing only one parameter.
 See examples below: